The Tangipahoa Parish Sheriff's Office

 Accreditation is a voluntary process that invites independent accrediting bodies to inspect and review agency policies and practices to determine if the agency is following state and national standards and best practices.
 Accreditation is a highly valued recognition for any law enforcement agency.

 The purpose of the Commission is to develop law enforcement standards and to establish and administer the accreditation process.
 The accreditation process is how a law enforcement agency demonstrates how they meet professionally recognized criteria for excellence in management and service delivery.
-“Being CALEA certified is not required, but it does indicate a level of professionalism.
-We choose to look at ourselves with a microscope to make sure we are doing everything we can do to be a professional and efficient sheriff’s office, especially in the climate we have today in law enforcement,” Edwards said.
+This voluntary effort helps assure the citizens the Tangipahoa Parish Sheriff's Office is comitted to professional excellence and delivery of the highest level of service to our community.

 “We continue to open our agency to scrutiny from outside independent organizations whose job it is to make sure we are adhering to best practices in a wide range of areas, from law enforcement to areas operations to include purchasing, training, and fiscal responsibility,” Sheriff Edwards.

 The Tangipahoa Parish Sheriff’s Office is one of only three sheriff’s offices in our state to remain accredited.
 There are also four accredited police departments in Louisiana.
 This accreditation would not have been possible without the support and hard work of the men and women at Tangipahoa Parish Sheriff’s Office.

 Our mission at the Tangipahoa Parish Sheriff’s Office is to provide the highest quality of public safety services to our community.
 We strive to maintain a safe environment that enhances the quality of life for all those who live, work and visit Tangipahoa Parish.
 We are innovative and responsive to the needs of those we serve and work in partnership with our community to solve issues of mutual concern.